 We occupy three office buildings in San Jose, California where our corporate headquarters are located.
 We reference these office buildings as the Almaden Tower and the East and West Towers.
+We own the land and the East and West Tower buildings, and lease the Almaden Tower building.

-The lease agreements for the East and West Towers and the Almaden Tower are effective through August 2014 and March 2017, respectively.
-We are the investors in the lease receivables related to these leases for the East and West Towers and the Almaden Tower in the amount of \$126.8 million and \$80.4 million, respectively, which is recorded as investment in lease receivables on our Condensed Consolidated Balance Sheets.
-As of May 30, 2014, the carrying value of the lease receivables related to the towers approximated fair value.
-Under the agreement for the East and West Towers and the agreement for the Almaden Tower, we have the option to purchase the buildings at any time during the lease term for \$143.2 million and \$103.6 million, respectively.
-The residual value guarantees under the East and West Towers and the Almaden Tower obligations are \$126.8 million and \$89.4 million, respectively.
-If we purchase the properties, the investments in the lease receivables may be credited against the purchase price.
+The lease agreement for the Almaden Tower is effective through March 2017.
+We are the investors in the lease receivable related to the Almaden Tower lease in the amount of \$80.4 million, which is recorded as investment in lease receivable on our Condensed Consolidated Balance Sheets.
+As of February 27, 2015, the carrying value of the lease receivable related to the Almaden Tower approximated fair value.
+Under the agreement for the Almaden Tower, we have the option to purchase the building at any time during the lease term for \$103.6 million.
+If we purchase the building, the investment in the lease receivables may be credited against the purchase price.
+The residual value guarantee under the Almaden Tower obligation is \$89.4 million.

-These two leases are both subject to standard covenants including certain financial ratios that are reported to the lessors quarterly.
-In addition, we are required to maintain a standby letter of credit for \$16.6 million for one of the leases which enables us to secure a lower interest rate and reduce the number of covenants.
-As defined in the lease agreement, the standby letter of credit primarily represents the lease investment equity balance which is callable in the event of default.
-As of May 30, 2014, we were in compliance with all of the covenants.
-In the case of a default, the lessor may demand we purchase the buildings for an amount equal to the lease balance, or require that we remarket or relinquish the buildings.
-If we choose to remarket or are required to do so upon relinquishing the buildings, we are bound to arrange the sale of the buildings to an unrelated party and will be required to pay the lessor any shortfall between the net remarketing proceeds and the lease balance, up to the residual value guarantee amount less our investment in the lease receivables.
-Both leases qualify for operating lease accounting treatment and, as such, the buildings and the related obligations are not included in our Condensed Consolidated Balance Sheets.
+The Almaden Tower lease is subject to standard covenants including certain financial ratios that are reported to the lessor quarterly.
+As of February 27, 2015, we were in compliance with all of the covenants.
+In the case of a default, the lessor may demand we purchase the building for an amount equal to the lease balance, or require that we remarket or relinquish the building.
+If we choose to remarket or are required to do so upon relinquishing the building, we are bound to arrange the sale of the building to an unrelated party and will be required to pay the lessor any shortfall between the net remarketing proceeds and the lease balance, up to the residual value guarantee amount less our investment in lease receivable.
+The Almaden Tower lease qualifies for operating lease accounting treatment and, as such, the building and the related obligation are not included in our Condensed Consolidated Balance Sheets.